jocorrei/42faucet/README.md

 * Make sure that you have Node.js installed on you machine
 * `npm install` to install all the dependencies (hardhat, bootswatch, react-app...)
-* `npx hardhat node` to run an ethereum node on your machine
+* `npx hardhat node` to run an ethereum node on your machine.
+It will automaticaly create 20 accounts on this local blockchain and feed these accounts with 10k ETH (keep this node runnig.
+To run the rest of the commands do it on another terminal)
 * `npx hardhat compile` to compile the smart contract
 * `npx hardhat run scripts/deploy.js --network localhost` to deploy the smart contract on your localhost network
 * `npm start` to run the React Dapp